 Opened at the end of 2012, Flat Rock is the baby of Karl and Jenny Riseborough, longtime residents of the North Sydney area in which the Brew Cafe resides.
 Based largely on Karl’s decade-long love of home brewing, their aim was to create a community-oriented venue where people could come and have their eyes opened to the world of beer.
 The best way to do that, they figured, was to follow a brewpub model and they’ve created a brewpub like few others.

-Then there’s the bottled list which is as comprehensive as any other on-premise venue in the city, filled with standard-bearers such as Brasserie Du Pont, Chimay and Sierra Nevada through to the new wave of innovative international brewers like Garage Project, BrewDog and Birra Del Borgo.
-One of the best ways to explore these is to ask about a customised beer tasting where the knowledgeable staff will create an occasion suited to your tastes.
+Then there’s the bottled list which is about as comprehensive as any other on-premise venue in the city, filled with standard-bearers such as Brasserie Du Pont, Chimay and Sierra Nevada through to the newer wave of innovative international brewers like 8 Wired, Wild Beer and Sydney's own Wildflower, whose founder began a brewing career here – one of a handful to have honed their own craft here before going on to start other beer businesses around Sydney.

-In keeping with the Riseboroughs’ idea of creating a venue that encourages beer discovery, the food menu is designed to complement the brews and many dishes have beer as an ingredient.
-Sharing is encouraged to maximise the mixing and matching of flavours.
-This could include anything from cromesquis and lamb navarin, cured meats and cheeses through to pig trotters and the ever popular mussels in beer sauce.
-Thursdays at Flat Rock have become legendary as Curry Night, a weekly opportunity for the guest chef, Singh, to pull one of his Northern Indian specialties from the Tandoor oven.
-The menu boldly claims it’s “the best curry you have ever tasted” and, considering it’s a full house every week with bookings almost essential, they’ve probably got a case.
+In keeping with the Riseboroughs’ idea of creating a venue that encourages discovery, the food menu is designed to complement the beer.
+Sharing is certainly encouraged to maximise the mixing and matching of flavours (start with a Brewer's Platter and go from there).
+Much of the rest of the menu is filled with pub classics – think burgers, pasta, salads and sides.
+Also look out for Curry Night which is local legend, the menu boldly claiming it’s “the best curry you have ever tasted” – considering it’s a full house every week with bookings almost essential, they’ve probably got a case.

-The cafe also runs regular special events, including beer and cheese and/or whiskey matching nights, beer dinners hosted by the chef and brewer and meetings for the local homebrew club - proof, as if any more was needed, that this is a community-minded venue doing good things to promote good beer.
-As a consequence they’ve built a very loyal local following, though it’s only a matter of time until the rest of Sydney catches on.
-And you can’t blame them, because a place this good deserves to be shared.
+The cafe also runs regular special events including brewery tap takeovers, beer and cheese and/or whiskey matching nights, vertical tastings, beer dinners, launches, meetings for the local homebrew club - proof, as if any more was needed, that this is a community-minded venue doing good things to promote good beer.
+Indeed, spending an evening here leaves you with the feeling that if every community had a Flat Rock the world would be a far better place.